 - VMs that use standard virtual switches for networking cannot be migrated back to an on-premises data center after being migrated to the cloud SDDC.

-- Any VM that has been power-cycled in the cloud SDDC can only be migrated back to an on-premises host or cluster with the Broadwell chipset or EVC mode.
+- Any VM that has been power-cycled in the cloud SDDC can only be migrated back to an on-premises host or cluster with the Broadwell or later chipset or EVC mode.

 - If your on-premises hosts haven't been patched to address vulnerability to side channel analysis due to speculative execution (also referred to as the Spectre Variant 2 vulnerability), this may affect vMotion compatibility as shown in vMotion Compatibility Effects of Spectre patch.
 To find the correct patch for your on-premises hosts, see https://kb.vmware.com/s/article/52245.
 All hosts in VMware Cloud on AWS SDDCs have been patched.